darekf77/tnp/docs/CLOUD-SERVICE.md

   <tr>
     <td><b>Manage Domains</b><br>(cloud)</td>
     <td>
-      - display all domains that are assigned for server public ip
+      - display all domains that are assigned for server public ip<br>
-      - (in future - deep service integration with providers that will let you skip learning about redirecting/assigning domains - just buy/configure domain from here!)
+      - (in future - deep service integration with providers that will let you skip learning about redirecting/assigning domains => just buy/configure domain from here!)
     </td>
     <td>
-      - manage /etc/host file
+      - manage /etc/host file<br>
-      - create fake domains to temporary simulate  real service
+      - create fake domains for temporary simulation of real service/website
     </td>
   </tr>
   <tr>